ietf-wg-asdf/SDF/sdf.md

 References in this array can be SDF names (JSON Pointers), or one of two abbreviated references:

-* a text string with an affordance name.
+* a text string with an affordance name or grouping name.
-All affordance declarations that are in the same sdfObject and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented.
+All affordance declarations that are in the same grouping and that carry this name (there can be multiple ones, one per affordance type) are declared to be mandatory to be represented; analogously for groupings made mandatory within groupings containing them.
 * the Boolean value `true`.
-The affordance itself that carries the sdfRequired keyword is declared to be mandatory to be represented.
+The affordance/grouping itself that carries the sdfRequired keyword is declared to be mandatory to be represented.

 The example in {{example-req}} shows two required elements in the sdfObject definition for "temperatureWithAlarm", the sdfProperty "currentTemperature", and the sdfEvent "overTemperatureEvent".
 The example also shows the use of JSON pointer with "sdfRef" to use a pre-existing definition in this definition, for the "alarmType" data (sdfOutputData) produced by the sdfEvent "overTemperatureEvent".